-Here's a snapshot of the proposed changes to the by-law:
+Here's a snapshot of what changed:

 - Election signs are prohibited from using the City’s logo or the City’s municipal election logo.

 - Enforcement of the Election Sign By-law will be assigned to the City Clerk, City Clerk designate, and Municipal Law Enforcement Officers.

 Under the new by-law, Council delegated authority to the City Clerk to provide for regulations as to: